F2Wang/ObjectDatasetTools/README.md

 #### Option 1: Record with a realsense camera

 Script is provided to record an object video sequence using a compatible realsense camera.
-You can run:
+Use record.py for legacy models and record12.py for librealsense SDK 2.0:

 ```python
 python record.py LINEMOD/OBJECTNAME